 Racism can be a discomfiting topic for anyone, but physicians may have uniquely troubling feelings about it when they consider the roles the U.S. health system has played in perpetuating racial inequities.

-“This work is challenging,” said Emily Cleveland Manchanda, MD, MPH, director for social justice education and implementation at the AMA.
+“This work is challenging,” according to presenter Emily Cleveland Manchanda, MD, MPH, director for social justice education and implementation at the AMA.
 “It’s deeply uncomfortable to wake up to the realization that you may be part of an unjust system.
 And this can be particularly true for white folks and people who are further on in their life or their careers.”

-Defensiveness, denial and guilt are normal responses when coming to terms with racism in medicine, she noted, but it’s important to not to get hung up in those reactions.
+According to Dr. Cleveland Manchanda, defensiveness, denial and guilt are normal responses when coming to terms with racism in medicine.
+But, she added, it’s important to not to get hung up in those reactions.

 “Feeling bad about things doesn't actually help anyone, neither yourself nor the rest of society,” Dr. Cleveland Manchanda said.
 “To the extent that you can channel that into motivation—such that it would inspire you to learn more, change behavior—then that might be productive.”